-Access roads that intersect with Highway 69 will be designed in accordance with MTO standards.
+Access roads that intersect with Highway 69 will be designed in accordance with Ontario Ministry of Transportation (MTO) standards.
 Applicable MTO permits will be obtained prior to construction.

 Crane pads will be required to be constructed at each WTG.
 Typical crane pads are approximately 20 x 30 m in size.
 Final crane pad design will be determined based the specific requirements of the cranes used for the HIWEC.
 Crane pads will remain in place to support any crane activities during the operations and / or decommissioning phases of the HIWEC.